Optimizing Federated Learning by Entropy-Based Client Selection: Experiments

-To compare the performance of FedEntOpt against the other baseline methods, we used four data distributions to simulate label skew.
-We consider distribution based imbalances with \( Dir(0.1)\) and \( Dir(0.2)\), and quantity-based imbalances with \(\#C = 2\) and \(\#C = 3\).
-We employ a client participation rate of 10\% for all cases except \(\#C = 3\), where we used 4\% for CIFAR-10 and CINIC-10, and 8\% for CIFAR-100, to make the learning problem harder.
-Our proposed method consistently achieves higher classification accuracy across all datasets and partitions, as illustrated in Table \ref{tab:main-results}.
+On the low-resolution CIFAR-style datasets, we evaluate FedEntOpt against baseline methods using the LeNet-5 and VGG-11 architectures, simulating clients with heterogeneous hardware capabilities.
+Our method consistently achieves higher classification accuracy across all datasets and partitions, as illustrated in Table \ref{tab:vision_combined}.

-The most gain of over 6\% compared to the second best algorithm is achieved on CIFAR10 for the case of $Dir(0.1)$.
-Interestingly, FedConcat consistently underperforms, suggesting that under partial participation, the learned cluster representations are insufficient.
-This can be explained by the random sampling, leading to some clusters being trained less frequently than others.
-Furthermore, KL converges quickly but with low accuracy, suggesting overfitting to a subset of clients, as indicated in the related work section.
-FedNova and SCAFFOLD, as noted by \cite{bibliography:federated-learning-on-non-iid-data-silos}, suffer from low classification accuracy, especially in the case of $Dir(0.1)$.
+For the LeNet-5 architecture, the most gain, exceeding 6\% compared to the second-best algorithm, is observed on the CIFAR-10 dataset for \(\mathrm{Dir}(0.1)\).
+More moderate but still consistent gains of around 1–3 percentage points are seen on CINIC-10 and CIFAR-100.
+We also noted that FedConcat consistently underperformed, suggesting that, under partial participation, the learned cluster representations are insufficient.
+This can be explained by the random client selection, which results in some clusters being trained less frequently than others.
+To address this issue, the authors use a participation rate of 50\%, which is impractical in real-world federated learning scenarios, where client availability is limited.
+Additionally, KL converges at a low accuracy, suggesting overfitting to a subset of clients, as indicated in the related work section.
+FedNova and SCAFFOLD, as noted by \cite{bibliography:federated-learning-on-non-iid-data-silos}, suffer from low classification accuracy, especially in the case of \(\mathrm{Dir}(0.1)\).
+A similar pattern is observed with the VGG-11 architecture.
+On CIFAR-100 under \(\mathrm{Dir}(0.1)\), FedEntOpt outperforms the best baseline by about 3 percentage points, while on the other datasets it exceeds the best baseline by approximately 1–2 percentage points.
+Consistent with the LeNet-5 results, FedConcat again underperforms during training, and this degradation is even more pronounced for the larger VGG-11 architecture.
+Its increased complexity and parameter count make it more sensitive to imbalances in training.
+In contrast to the LeNet-5 architecture, FedNova and SCAFFOLD perform significantly better.
+For both architectures, FedEntOpt not only maintains superior accuracy but also reaches a given target accuracy significantly faster than competing methods.